 o Parents of fantasizers often disciplined their children by reasoning with them instead of laying down hard-and-fast laws, using imagination to evoke empathy.
 “One time, I’d gotten in a fight in nursery school with another girl because I’d picked up a doll that was her favorite,” one subject recalled.

 “She tried to take it away from me and I pushed her down.
 The teacher told my mother about it.
 My mother told me I should think about what the girl had felt like when she fell.
 I actually felt like I was her, hitting the floor, scraping one knee, and crying.
 I could also feel her desperation and her thought that the doll was really hers, even though it belonged to the school; she had named it and everything.
-I wouldn’t have done that again.”
+I wouldn’t have done that again.”article continues after advertisement

 Not surprisingly, fantasizers become deeply absorbed in stories, movies, and drama, often becoming oblivious to real-world stimuli.
 They often find it impossible to pry themselves away from a good novel unless someone is shouting at them; they may be surprised to find themselves sitting in a theater seat at the end of a movie.
 Fantasizers prolong these dreamy states of mind by incorporating them into daily life, dialoguing with a book or film hero for weeks after first reading about them or seeing them onscreen.